marcusoftnet/SpecFlow.Assist.Dynamic/readme.md

 # SpecFlow.Assist.Dynamic

+This file is just a teaser...
+Be sure to check-out the documentation (https://github.com/marcushammarberg/SpecFlow.Assist.Dynamic/wiki/Documentation)

 SpecFlow.Assist.Dynamic is a couple of simple extension methods for the SpecFlow Table object that helps you to write less code.

 What would you rather write?